TallBanana69/Kshatriyas_Quest5_AstroExplorer/README.md

 These models are uploaded on github.
 The model.h5 file is for Light Curve Classification and is uploaded on the Github.
 The CNN_Classifier.h5 file is uploaded on the link https://drive.google.com/drive/folders/17d-vapkD364ZbqPHHlxHbm9Byld201i-?usp=sharing with the dataset.

+* Due to time constraint and github error we have uploaded model also on google drive.
+Link is shared.

 ### Details of what the dataset contains and the code flow is available in the documentation file